- by mizu

 The skin is made up of two main layers.
 The epidermis and the dermis.
 The epidermis is the outer layer of these two main layers.
 Epidermal pigmentation includes freckles, sun spots, and age spots.
 Epidermal pigmentation can be identified as light to medium brown spots with well-defined margins.

-Dermal pigmentation includes conditions such as post-inflammatory pigmentation (pimple marks/chicken-pox marks), hori’s nevus, nevus of ota, etc. Dermal pigmentation appears to be hazier under the skin compared to epidermal pigmentation.
+Dermal pigmentation includes conditions such as post-inflammatory pigmentation (pimple marks/chicken-pox marks), hori’s nevus, nevus of ota, etc. It looks hazier under the skin compared to epidermal pigmentation.
 They do not have well-defined margins and are usually slightly lighter in colour.

 A good example, and also one of the most common pigmentation problem faced by women is melasma.
-Melasma can be either epidermal, dermal, or a mix of both.
-A mixed picture of both epidermal and dermal pigmentation takes more time to treat.
+Melasma are either epidermal, dermal, or a mix of both.
+It takes a longer time to treat a mixture of both epidermal and dermal pigmentation.

 2. Can pigmentation be treated with topical creams and facials?

-While certain pigmentation can be treated at facial salons or using topical creams, the most efficient remedy would still be lasers, which are safe when done by a doctor.
+Certain types of pigmentation are sometimes treated at facial salons, or by using topical creams alone.
+However, lasers remain the most efficient remedy when properly done by a doctor.

-Superficial pigments such as epidermal pigmentation can be slightly reduced with facials or creams that has acids or chemicals in them – however this thins the surface of the skin, and for most cases, pigmentation only appears to be lighter as the skin is temporarily brightened by facials or topical creams.
-This can be a long drawn process as it takes longer to treat topically instead of lasers which targets and breaks down pigmentation directly.
-Your mileage may vary for topical creams and facials especially if you are not sure what pigmentation you have, and this is why topical treatments may not work for everyone.
+Superficial pigments such as epidermal pigmentation can be slightly reduced with facials or creams that has acids or certain chemicals.
+For example, Retinol helps skin cells to turn over faster, which causes lightening of superficial pigmentation.
+Certain creams (Hydroquinone) thins the surface of the skin.
+For most cases, pigmentation only appears to be lighter as the skin is temporarily brightened.
+Hence, it takes longer using just cream instead of using lasers or a combination treatment.
+Lasers targets and breaks down pigmentation deeper than creams can reach.
+Your mileage may vary for topical creams and facials, especially if you are not sure what pigmentation you have.
+This is why topical treatments may not work for everyone.

-Treating pigmentation, especially dermal pigmentation, with a topical cream is akin to removing a tattoo with a cream or facial treatment – tattoos are essentially ink pigmentation purposely deposited in the dermal layer of the skin, and can only be removed by lasers.
+Treating pigmentation, especially dermal pigmentation, with a typical cream is akin to removing a tattoo with a cream or facial treatment.
+Tattoos are ink pigmentation purposely deposited in the dermal skin layer, and most effectively removed by lasers.